qmk/qmk_firmware/keyboards/binepad/bn009/readme.md

 * Hardware Supported: BN009 PCB (ATmega32U4)
 * Hardware Availability: [Interest Check](https://www.binepad.com/bn009)

+**Physical reset button**: There's a small hole at the bottom of macropad.
+Use the reset pin provided in box and push it hard through the hole, so that it press the reset button on  pcb.

 Make example for this keyboard (after setting up your build environment):

     make binepad/bn009:default